kermitt2/grobid/doc/training/fulltext.md

 ### List items

-As one would expect, list items (`item` elements) should be contained within a `list` element and not occur within `p` elements.
+As one would expect, list items (`item` elements) should be contained in a `list` element and must not occur within `p` elements.
 At this stage no difference is made between ordered and unordered lists.

 List item markers such as hyphens, bullet points (for unordered lists) or numbers and letters (for ordered lists) should be contained within the `item` element.